 The Continuum of Care has concurred on the decision to operate a HMIS and, along with the other Continuum of Care regions in the state, has designated Institute for Community Alliances (ICA) as the lead agency of that system.
 Details included in Addendum.
+Specific responsibilities of the HMIS Lead Agency are detailed in a

-Section 5: The Designated Continuum of Care Lead Agency and Collaborative Applicant: Ramsey County
+Section 5: The Designated Continuum of Care Lead Agency and Collaborative Applicant: Ramsey County Definitions:

-Definitions: